-By answering these three questions, you’ll discover what your solar goals are and be better situated to determine how many panels your roof will need.
-Now that we can clearly define what our solar goals are, let’s figure out what other factors affect the number of panels you’ll need.
+By answering these 3 questions, you’ll be able to discover what your solar goals are and will be better situated to determine how many panels your roof will need.
+Now that we can clearly define what your solar goals are, let’s figure out what other factors affect the number of panels you’ll need.

 How much power does your house use?

-If you’d like to determine how much kWh your home is using, find your latest utilities bill, and look for a section on the bill that shows your “Kilowatt hours (or kWh) used”.
+If you’d like to determine how much kWh your home is using, find your latest utility bill and look for a section on the bill that shows your “Kilowatt hours (or kWh) used.”
 The number listed should be the energy used in the last 30 days.
 By determining your power usage, you are well on your way to discovering how many solar panels your home will need!

 What Else Determines How Many Panels You’ll Need?